Bulduper/BluetoothSpeaker/README.md

 - very inconvenient to assemble
 - not really good looking
 - it did not have visible quick fixes, but inside THERE WAS JUST A MESS

+All the mentioned drawbacks were too much and so the build was unreliable.

 ## Problems around batteries and charging
-The battery of choice happens to be a Lithium Ion 18650.
+The battery of choice happens to be a Lithium Ion 18650 cell.
 It's rated for 3.7V (max 4.2V) and has a good energy density.
 Also it is cheap and popular.
 Lithium Ion cells are kinda fussy, though.
 To keep them in good condition they need:
 - constant current / constant voltage charging
 - ballanced voltage between cells (if more than one)
 - some protection against dangerously low voltage

 I only needed to provide 12 volts to the amplifier and there came the first problem.
-I could either connect 3 mentioned 18650 cells in series or boost the voltage with a boost converter.
+I could either connect 3 18650 cells in series or boost the voltage with a boost converter.
 The latter solution turned out to be ineffective, as I didn't have (and couldn't find) a step up converter that would provide enough power for such a voltage difference.
 At higher volume there were power cutoffs.
 The first idea however ruined my ideal, effortless charging concept.

 Ideally I wanted the speaker to be charged with a standard 5V wall charger.
 This is easily obtainable with a single lithium cell (opitonally multiple, in parallel).
 Thus, keeping the series cell connection, I had to abandon this way of charging.